Ames-Laboratory-Cyber-Group/docs/fakesite/design/protocol-0.1.1.md

   CFM servers and the logging server
 * Test cases are no longer declaratively specified.
 They are instead written as Python classes.
+* A new object, [FSIO](#FSIO), wraps protocol inputs/outputs to handle potentially necessary semantic equivalency checks in addition to naive strcmp

 ## 0.1.1 Sample Execution